CHANx0000/agents-c6/README.md

 > **SPAOR** = **S**ense → **P**lan → **A**ct → **O**bserve → **R**eflect
 >
 > Each letter is one function in `simple_agent.py`.
 That's the whole agent.
-> Act comes before Observe because you can only observe the consequences
-> of something that actually happened.

 ---